zhaohuizhangnasa/aerosol-data-fusion/README.md

 - file_location_folder (Path to directory folder.
 Only reads files in the current directory.
 Takes precedence over  file_location_file.)
 - file_location_file (Path to file that contains paths to individual file paths.
 Only reads files with paths contained in this file.)
 - output_location (Path to folder for outputs)
 - output_name (User input name.
-Default is overwritten)
+Default is overwritten.
+Optional "NA")
 - static_file (Path to static file where certain geophysical variable values are copied from)

 When reading a directory with subdirectories (e.g. LAADS archive), input path to the top directory in file_directory_folder.
 This would then read all files contained in subdirectories.